Understanding the 20 Minute Rule

 • Building confidence through action

-The short duration is intentional: it provides enough time to get into a flow state, without the commitment feeling too heavy.
+The short duration provides enough time to enter a flow state without the commitment feeling too heavy.

 How to Use the 20 Minute Rule

 Choose a timer that gives a clear signal.
 Many people use phone timers, kitchen timers, or visual timer apps.
-The audible or visual cue helps mark both the beginning and the end of the session.
+The audible or visual cue marks both the beginning and the end of the session.

 Avoid vague goals like “clean the house” or “get work done.”
 Choose something concrete: